i-and-me-solutions/vscode.morgana.beta/INSTALLATION.md

 8. **Setting the Port of the Backend Batch Job**
    - In Beta 1 we still use the ILE Open Source Framework ILEastic for communicating between the VS Code Add On and the IBM i Backend.
 Therefore you need to set a Port in the Frontend and also in Backend.
 In Beta 2 we will replace this way of communicating by the Code4i DB2 for i Communication path so you will not need any Ports.
    - To set the port in the Frontend you should go to VS Code settings, enter Morgana into the search bar and press enter
+   - Alternatively, you can click the gear icon in the Morgana RPG Outline view, which will also open the settings.
    - you should see something similar to this
    <img width="626" height="269" alt="image" src="https://github.com/user-attachments/assets/cb8b096e-d2e4-41a9-b5d7-3c1a7ffab3a1" />
    - Please enter the IP address or DNS Name of your IBM i Partition where you install the Backend Part (see below) and the port number you choose seperated by : - for example: 192.168.1.1:44023